-How can the true creative spirit emerge if the original breath of life is blocked by self-importance?
+How can the true creative spirit emerge if the original breath of life, of your creation, is blocked by self-importance?
 Now that you know this, would you try to dissolve self-interest in the creative process?
 The mind must not be moved by attachments to one’s art nor the process of creating it.
-Only in the absence of attachments can stillness arrive and access be granted into the divine reservoir of creative nectar where the purest inspiration is abundantly flowing.
+Only in the absence of attachments can stillness arrive and access be granted into the divine reservoir of creative nectar where pure inspiration is abundantly flowing.

 It is by and through stillness that we create truly inspired art with smiling enthusiasm.
 We create the kind of art that is timeless and eternal when we are no longer healing ourselves through the art.
 All is part and one with the whole artistic process, and necessary in order for the spirit that creates only as a selfless service to emerge.

 Art begins to evoke higher aspects of the truest Self where it is created devoid of self-importance and becomes rather a discipline of intentional focus to create and concentrate on the divine qualities we all desire to stimulate and awaken within ourselves.
 In this attitude, our art inevitably becomes a spiritual pathway to enlightenment, a pathway to the heART that is selfless.

 With sincere devotion, faith and discipline, the creative process can become both the mode and the container for spiritual alchemy.
 Part of this process would also be the artists ability to then release the manifested work(s) of art back into the world with great humility and detachment so it may be enjoyed and used for it’s divine purpose; impressing beauty, joy, peace, happiness, harmony, insight and wisdom on the mind of the experiencer, invoking any emotion or feeling – so they too may be healed and transformed.